zyyzyykk/kkTerminal/doc/en_US/TCODE.md

 ###### Import/Export

-- Import: Importing any number of Customized TCodes will overwrite TCodes with the same name
+> Import: Import any number of User Terminal Code (will overwrite Terminal Code with the same name)
+>
-- Export: Export all existing Customized TCodes
+> Export: Export all existing User Terminal Code
+>

-Note: The file format for importing and exporting Customized TCodes is JSON
+> Note: The file format for importing and exporting User Terminal Code is json

-Example:
+Example of User Terminal Code file:

 ```json
 {